• go to Joseph Sifakis's profile page

 Experience: Massachusetts Institute of Technology: Post-doctoral Fellow, Brain and Cognitive Sciences Dept. (1991-2).
 Bell Labs: Post-doctoral Fellow, Learning and vision algorithms (1992-3).
 University of Montreal: Assistant Professor (1993-1997); Associate Professor (1997-2002); Full Professor (2002-Present).

 Honors and Awards (selected): Canada Research Chair, Tier 2 (2000); Canada Research Chair, Tier 1 (2006); Government of Quebec, Prix Marie-Victorin (2017); Officer of the Order of Canada (2017); Officer of the Royal Society of Canada (2017); Lifetime Achievement Award, Canadian Artificial Intelligence Association (2018); ACM A.M.
-Turing Award (2018); Killam Prize in Natural Sciences (2019); Neural Networks Pioneer Award, IEEE Computational Intelligence Society (2019); Fellow of the Royal Society (2020).
+Turing Award (2018); Killam Prize in Natural Sciences (2019); Neural Networks Pioneer Award, IEEE Computational Intelligence Society (2019); Fellow of the Royal Society (2020); Princess of Asturias Award for Technical and Scientific Research (2022); Knight of the French Legion of Honor (2023); ACM Fellow (2023).

 Yoshua Bengio DL Author Profile link